ali-hue-byte/password_manager_app/README.md

 I asked myself: what do I actually need from this project?
 I realized that instead of only checking passwords, I needed a way to *store my own passwords*.
 That is when I decided to turn the project into a password manager.

-After finishing this part, I showed the project to a friend.
+After finishing this part, I showed the project to a friend (adam).
 Instead of only liking the idea, he said he would actually use it.
 This made me think seriously about security.
 One question immediately came to my mind: what if someone gets access to the passwords file?

 To solve this, I started looking for ways to encrypt the data.
 I discovered the cryptography library and used it to encrypt the stored passwords.
 However, I soon realized a problem: encryption requires a secret key, and storing a static key would defeat the purpose if someone obtained it.